 The above map is provided by Google, any disputed boundaries or country names posted on the map do not reflect in any way IFLA’s opinion.
 IFLA is a non-political organisation and the map is merely a tool for showing IFLA organisations around the world

 Our profession in Africa is young and lacking in national government recognition in most cases.
-All our work is done on a voluntary basis, and so any offers of help and participation are warmly welcomed from individuals, professions or associations in related fields.
+All our work is done on a voluntary basis, and so any offers of help and participation are warmly welcomed from individuals, professions or associations in related fields

-The dream materialised and bloomed culminating in the 2ndIFLA Africa Symposium held on African soil in Nairobi, Kenya from 5-7 October 2011.
-The symposium theme “Landscape Architecture in Africa: Status of education, practice and future challenges” gathered landscape architects from the continent and IFLA Africa Forum members, to lay the foundation for the IFLA Africa region.
+It was at this meeting that the IFLA Africa Forum members and other African landscape architects united to lay the foundation for the IFLA Africa region.
 On 7 October 2011, Professor P.G.
-Ngunjiri (Kenya), Mr Herman de Lange (South Africa) and Niyi Kehinde (Nigeria) were elected as the first set of IFLA Africa Region executive members.
-The three nations were considered as growth poles to enhance the development of landscape architecture profession in Africa.
+Ngunjiri (Kenya), Mr Herman de Lange (South Africa) and Niyi Kehinde (Nigeria) were elected as the first IFLA Africa Region executive members.
+The three nations were considered as growth poles to enhance the development of the landscape architecture profession in Africa.
 The fourth nation, Morocco joined a year later to form the hub of North Africa’s landscape developmental activities.
-Tunisa has recently submitted an application to join the ranks of IFLA, and we hope soon to have their application ratified at the forthcoming IFLA 2014 World Congress in 2014.
+Tunisia was later admitted as a member of IFLA at the 2014 World Congress in Argentina.

 IFLA AFRICA EXECUTIVE COMMITTEE

-Chair for Education
+Chair for Education and Academic Affairs (EAA)

-Chair for Communications
+Chair for Communications and External Relations (CER)